opensumi/docs/docs/develop/how-to-design-module.en.md

 ### Requirements Based on a View

-The first step for all view requirements is to create a view, and in the OpenSumi framework, the steps to create a view can be divided into two steps.
+The first step for all view requirements is to create a view, and in the OpenSumi framework, the steps to create a view can be divided into two steps:

 1. Register the view module
 2. Introduce the module
 3. Used under the specific `Location （Layout Block）`case

-Using the 'Explorer' module as an example, we create a `explorer.contribution.ts`file to register a view container:
+Using the 'Explorer' module as an example, we create a `explorer.contribution.ts` file to register a view container:

 ```ts
 @Domain(ComponentContribution)